I Remember You (Adventure Time): Production

 "I Remember You" was storyboarded by Cole Sanchez and Rebecca Sugar, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
 The episode was directed by Larry Leichliter, with Adam Muto serving as creative director and Nick Jennings serving as art director.
 The original working title for the episode was "Help".
 Former storyboard artist and creative director for the series Adam Muto joked that the change was made due to the famous Beatles song of the same name.

-The idea to create an episode based on a shared history between Marceline and the Ice King was Ward's idea.
+The idea to create an episode based on a shared history between Marceline the Vampire Queen and the Ice King was Ward's idea.
 Sugar had also been pushing for a Marceline and Ice King musical episode.
 Sugar was responsible for designing Marceline's look in the episode.
 According to her, the shirt that Marceline wears was "loosely based off [sic] a stretched out old D.A.R.E. shirt."

 The episode features three new songs: "Oh Bubblegum", "Nuts", and the titular "Remember You".
 Sugar composed the music for all four, and wrote the lyrics (Sanchez co-wrote the lyrics for "Oh Bubblegum").
 Sugar recorded demos for the songs and Rob Sugar, Rebecca's father, released the three new demos on his official YouTube account.
-For the demo for "I Remember You", Sugar recorded vocals over a separate track of her playing an omnichord; Sugar's ominchord playing was eventually worked directly into the episode.
+For the demo for "I Remember You", Sugar recorded vocals over a separate track of her playing an omnichord; Sugar's omnichord playing was eventually worked directly into the episode.
 While Sugar was pitching the song, she played her songs but her omnichord started to lose power.
 Sugar and the crew realized that the sound of the omnichord losing power fit with the mood of the episode.
 According to Rob, the "off-key notes were accidents of running out of power—it took a lot of tries to make it happen on cue."
 For the eponymous song, Sugar wrote on her personal Tumblr that it "was so amazing to work with Olivia Olson and Tom Kenny on the songs for this episode, they had so much chemistry in the booth together!"
 She wrote that she constructed the episode to "do them justice."
 Olson noted that, despite the sad themes featured in the installment, recording the dialogue with Kenny and music for the episode was a fun experience.
 While the two were recording, Olson had to sing Kenny his melodies; Kenny would then parrot the lines back in the voice of the Ice King.

 In addition to the three new songs, the episode also features a modified version of "The Fry Song", which had originally appeared in the second season episode "It Came from the Nightosphere".
 During the recording of the aforementioned episode, Tom Kenny recorded his own version of the "Fry Song" for fun, which was later included in the third season episode "Holly Jolly Secrets".
 This version later inspired Ice King's alternate "Gunter" version in "I Remember You".